alitsaberi/slumber/configs/instructions/light_cueing_task.md

-The next step is a task assessing whether you can perceive **light cues** while keeping your eyes closed in a resting wakefulness state.

 **Light cues** are red lights coming from the large LED lights of the EEG headband.

 During the session, you may receive **light cues** while sleeping or while performing cognitive training.

-- If you do, respond by repeating the **LRLR eye movement**.

-For the next step, first, you will see a **"Present Cue"** button on the screen.
-Follow the steps below to complete the connection process.
+The next step is a task assessing whether you can perceive **light cues** while keeping your eyes closed in a resting wakefulness state.
+You will see a **"Present Cue"** button on the screen.
+Follow the steps below:

 1. Ensure that the lighting conditions in your sleep environment match those present when you are asleep.